mostafachegeni/Oracle_database/README.md

     >   9- Tablespace_Space (DB Scheduled Job): reporting how much free space is available in each tablespace over time \
     >   10- Rebuild_Indexes (DB Scheduled Job): rebuilding unusable index partitions \

-    >   11- Convert_HighValue_to_Date (DB Function): two oracle functions which convert the high_value of a table/index partition to date value
+    >   11- Convert_HighValue_to_Date (DB Function): two Oracle functions which convert the high_value of a table/index partition to date value

 8. **PL_SQL**
-    >   1- An oracle procedure for Putting the result of query in "Global Temporary Table" \
+    >   1- An Oracle procedure for Putting the result of query in "Global Temporary Table" \
     >   2- Guarding against SQL injection